BayArena: History

 The stadium was originally known as Ulrich-Haberland-Stadion ([ˌʔʊlʁɪçˈhaːbɐlantˌʃtaːdi̯ɔn]; Ulrich Haberland Stadium), named after a former chairman of Bayer AG, the club's founders.
 Its original capacity was 20,000.

-In 1986, a rebuilding project began to convert it into a modern facility; the project continued intermittently over the following decade.
-The project was completed in 1997, making the stadium an ultramodern all-seater with a capacity of 22,500.
+In 1986, a rebuilding project began to convert it into a modern facility; the project continued over the following decade and was completed in 1997, creating a modern all-seater stadium with a capacity of 22,500.
 The stadium was renamed BayArena in 1998.
 The former name was then used for the youth team stadium next to it.

 In 1999, a hotel attached to the stadium was completed, with some rooms having a view of the pitch.
-The stadium complex also includes a high-class restaurant, which also overlooks the pitch, and conference facilities.
+The stadium complex also includes a restaurant, which also overlooks the pitch, and conference facilities.